sminemfinance2021/docs/controller.md

 ) returns (uint144 marketCap)
 ```

-Compute the average market cap of a token in WETH.
+Compute the average market cap of a token in WBNB.
-Queries the average amount of ether that the total supply is worth
+Queries the average amount of BNB that the total supply is worth
 using the recent moving average.

 ## `computeAverageMarketCaps`